hmc-cs111-spring2023/project/README.md

 of time reflecting is also a good way to zoom out and check your own progress on the project.

-To write your notebook, respond to the prompts in file from the [notebooks](./notebooks/) folder for the appropriate week.
+To write your notebook, respond to the prompts in the file from the [notebooks](./notebooks/) folder for the appropriate week.
 Below are some suggested "themes" for each week of the project.
 You are not required to write about these topics each week, but I include them to help give you a sense of how to plan out the project and what you might reflect on each